mikyll/Mobile-Systems-M/flashcards.md

 #### How does **Ethernet** try to **avoid collision** on a shared communication medium?
 Ethernet (IEEE 802.3) is an optimistic approach, meaning that try to avoid collisions as bet as it can.
 There were old Ethernet competitors, such as token-passing ring, that instead avoided collisions by design, but they didn't have so much success as Ethernet.
 Ethernet adopts the algorithm called CSMA/CD (which stands for Carrier Sensing Multiple Access with Collision Detection)
-- **Carrier Sensing** (CS), means that the devices that participate in the communication, senses the medium (e.g. cable) to check if it's being used it's idle.
+- **Carrier Sensing** (CS), means that the devices that participate in the communication, senses the medium (e.g. cable) to check if it's being used or it's idle.
 If idle, the device trasmits immediately, otherwise it waits;
 - **Multiple Access** (MA), means that the communication medium is shared between potentially multiple different devices, that could possibly want to use it at the same time;
 - **Collision Detection** (CD).
 When a device transmits, it keeps listening to the medium and, in case it detects a collision, it immediately stops the trasmission and waits.
-To try again and retransmit, one must wait for a **random time interval**, choosen according to the **exponential backoff**: after each collision, the waiting time increases exponentially, preventing consecutive collision to happen.
+To try again and retransmit, one must wait for a **random time interval**, choosen according to the **exponential backoff**: after each collision, the waiting time increases exponentially, preventing consecutive collisions to happen.

 </details>
 <p align="right">(<a href="#back-to-top">back to top</a>)</p>